typedb/typedb-docs/12-comparisons/00-sql-and-typeql.md

 ---
-pageTitle: SQL and Graql
+pageTitle: SQL and TypeQL
-keywords: graql, query, SQL, relational database
+keywords: typeql, query, SQL, relational database
-longTailKeywords: graql queries, graql query structure, SQL
+longTailKeywords: typeql queries, typeql query structure, SQL
-Summary: Comparing SQL to Graql.
+Summary: Comparing SQL to TypeQL.
 ---

-## Comparing SQL to Graql
+## Comparing SQL to TypeQL

 Since the 1970s, SQL has been the de facto language to work with databases.
 As a declarative language, it’s straightforward to write queries and build powerful applications.
 However, relational databases struggle when working with interconnected and complex data.
 When working with such data in SQL, challenges arise especially in the modelling and querying of the data.

-Graql is the query language used in [Grakn](https://github.com/graknlabs/grakn).
-Just as SQL is the standard query language in relational databases, Graql is Grakn’s query language.
-Both SQL and Graql are declarative query languages that abstract away lower-level operations.
+TypeQL is the query language used in [TypeDB](https://github.com/vaticle/typedb).
+Just as SQL is the standard query language in relational databases, TypeQL is TypeDB’s query language.
+Both SQL and TypeQL are declarative query languages that abstract away lower-level operations.
 Both are:

 - Languages that attempt be readable and understandable
 - Languages that attempt to enable asking questions at a higher-level